Policies and Procedures

 Current Teaching Credential Students

-Coursework completed by students currently enrolled in the IMPACT Program or Residency@TCSJ are directly transferable to TCSJ for identical required coursework in the M.Ed. program.
+Coursework completed by students currently enrolled in the IMPACT Program or Residency@TCSJ are directly transferable to TCSJ’s M.Ed. program for identical required coursework.

 Teaching Credential Graduates